FunDevelopment/fundev-site/docs/quick_tour.md

     }

 Note the use of the <code>public</code> keyword; this indicates that the associated definition is externally accessible.
-The only externally accessible definition in the above site is
-<code>index</code>.

-Definitions of type <code>site</code> have certain special properties:
+Definitions of type <code>site</code> have several special properties:

 * They can be served as web sites.
-* They can contain site-level directives (<code>adopt</code> and <code>extern</code>)
+* They can contain site-level directives (<code>adopt</code> and <code>extern</code>) that enable access to Fun and non-Fun code outside of the site.
-* They cannot directly contain constructions (but they can contain definitions that contain constructions)
+* They cannot directly contain constructions (though they can contain definitions that contain constructions).
-* They can be split across multiple files
+* They can be split across multiple files.

     script hello_world {
         public main = "Hello, World."